Soumya-r-Sahu/CBS_PYTHON/documentation/architecture/ARCHITECTURE_OVERVIEW.md

 <!-- filepath: d:\Vs code\CBS_PYTHON\Documentation\architecture\ARCHITECTURE_OVERVIEW.md -->
-# Architecture Documentation
+# Architecture Overview 🏛️

-This document provides a comprehensive overview of the architecture, design patterns, and implementation plans for the Core Banking System.
+This document provides an overview of the architectural principles and design patterns used in the CBS_PYTHON project.

 ## Contents